-- SYS\$COMMON:[SYSLIB]DECW\$XLIBSHR.EXE

-- SYS\$COMMON:[SYSLIB]DECW\$XTLIBSHRR5.EXE
+- SYS\$COMMON:[SYSLIB]DECW\$XLIBSHR.EXE - SYS\$COMMON:[SYSLIB]DECW\$XTLIBSHRR5.EXE

-- SYS\$COMMON:[SYSLIB]DECW\$TRANSPORT_COMMON.EXE (VAX only)

-The TCPIP\$CONFIG procedure checks whether these components are installed.
+The TCPIP\$CONFIG configuration procedure checks whether these components are installed.
 If they are not found, TCPIP\$CONFIG notifies you and gives you the option of configuring XDM and installing the DECwindows components later before you attempt to activate XDM.
 The notification and prompt are as follows:

-'''

 XDM requires DECwindows components that are not installed.
 Attempts to activate XDM will fail.

-Type C to continue with XDM configuration, or E to exit [E]: '''
+Type C to continue with XDM configuration, or E to exit [E]:

-After you configure the server components, press Return or choose option E to exit from the Server Components Configuration menu.
+After you configure the servers, press Return or choose option E to exit from the Server Components Configuration menu.
 If you chose option A from the Main Configuration menu to configure all the TCP/IP Services components, the Optional Components Configuration menu displays next; otherwise, the procedure returns to the Main Configuration menu.